How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Background and Related Work

 Average degree and degree distribution (\textit{i.e.}, distribution of nodes' degrees) are important topological characteristics which directly affect how information flows through a network.
-The dynamics of how fast a signal can propagate through a network heavily depends on the network topology.
+How fast a signal can propagate through a network heavily depends on the network topology.

 \begin{definition}[Layerwise Dynamical Isometry (LDI)~\cite{sigprop}] A deep network satisfies LDI if the singular values of Jacobians at initialization are close to 1 for all layers.
 Specifically, for a multilayer feed-forward network, let $\bm{s_i}$ ($\bm{W_i}$) be the output (weights) of layer $i$ such that $\bm{s_i} =\phi(\bm{h_i}), \bm{h_i}=\bm{W_i s_{i-1}} + \bm{b_i}$; then, the Jacobian matrix at layer $i$ is defined as: $\lj = \frac{\partial \bm{s_{i}}}{\partial \bm{s_{i-1}}} = \bm{D_i W_i}$.
-Here, $\lj \in \mathbb{R}^{w_i, w_{i-1}}$, $w_i$ is the number of neurons in layer $i$. $\bm{D^{jk}_i}=\phi'(\bm{h_i})\delta_{jk}$. $\phi'$ denotes the derivative of non-linearity $\phi$ and $\delta_{jk}$ is Kronecker delta~\cite{sigprop}.
+Here, $\lj \in \mathbb{R}^{w_i, w_{i-1}}$, $w_i$ is the number of neurons in layer $i$. $\bm{D^{jk}_i}=\phi'(\bm{h_i})\delta_{jk}$. $\phi'$ denotes the derivative of non-linearity $\phi$ and $\delta_{jk}$ is Kronecker delta.
 Then, if the singular values $\sigma_j$ for all $\lj$ are close to 1, then the network satisfies the LDI. \end{definition}

-LDI indicates that the signal propagating through the deep network will neither get attenuated, nor amplified too much; hence, this ensures faithful propagation of gradients during training~\cite{saxe2013exact,sigprop}.
+LDI discourages the signal propagating through the DNN from getting attenuated or amplified too much; this ensures faithful propagation of gradients~\cite{saxe2013exact}.